Plumeria: Flowers

 Plumeria trees flower from early summer to fall.
 Their blossoms grow in clusters on ends of the stems, they are made of tubular corolla with a length of 2-4 in that split sharply into five rounded and waxy petals that overlap each other.
 These flowers come in many colours including pink, red, white and yellow, orange, or pastel.
 They have separate anthers.

 The flowers are highly fragrant, especially at night.
 Their scent is perceived to have floral elements of jasmine, citrus, gardenia, fruity aromatic notes of coconut, peach, vanilla, as well as lactonic, woody accords.
 However, they yield no nectar.
 Their scent tricks sphinx moths into pollinating them by transferring pollen from flower to flower in their fruitless search for nectar.

-Insects or human pollination can help create new varieties of plumeria.
-Plumeria trees from cross-pollinated seeds may show characteristics of the mother tree or their flowers might just have a distinct appearance.

 Its fruit separates into two follicles with winged seeds.